Guides/Post-Study Work Visa

 Course Strategy for Maximum Benefit

-A Master's or Doctorate gives you the longest PSWV (3 years) with fully open work rights — the best platform for building the work experience needed for residence.
-For those targeting a Green List occupation, a relevant bachelor's or postgraduate degree in that field provides the strongest combination of PSWV duration and residence eligibility.
-Avoid Level 3 qualifications if your goal is NZ residence — they provide no PSWV pathway.
+A Master's or Doctorate gives you the longest PSWV (3 years) with fully open work rights, which may help you gain the work experience relevant to future residence applications.
+For those considering a Green List occupation, a relevant bachelor's or postgraduate degree in that field may combine PSWV eligibility with the qualifications some residence pathways require.
+Qualifications at Level 3 or below are not eligible for a PSWV.

 ℹ️ Choosing the right qualification affects your future options.
 Talk to our education consultants about study planning, or contact our partnering Licensed Immigration Adviser for visa pathway advice.